Jayashree102/endee/ai-search/README.md

 🔍 Ask: What is AI?

 📌 Results:

-👉 AI is the simulation of human intelligence in machines...
+👉 AI is the simulation of human intelligence in machines

 🎯 Future Improvements

 🌐 Web-based UI